KayceP/Linux-Server-Configuration/README.md

 ## Project Overview

-For this project, we were tasked with taking a baseline installation of a Linux distribution on a virtual machine and preparing it to host a previous web application we built, the [Item Catalog Project](https://github.com/KayceP/OMenu).
+For this project, we were tasked with taking a baseline installation of a Linux distribution and preparing it to host a previous web application we built, the [Item Catalog Project](https://github.com/KayceP/OMenu).

 This included installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.